kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 ---
 My last 20 months as a JavaScript developer have been a period of self-assessment.
 Primarily, I've focused on <em>how</em> I write application code and not the libraries and frameworks I use to write it.

-I've also researched how other developers from all experience levels write code and have,collectively learned great things from them.
+I've also researched how other developers from all experience levels write code and have collectively learned great things from them.
 But when it comes to libs and frameworks, I've discovered too many instances of developers spending (I think) too much time worrying about the wrong things.

 <h2>How this all began</h2>
 It all started when I began working with <a href="https://reactjs.org/">React</a> on a daily basis.
-Consequently, I see three positive things that React brings to the JS developer conversation:
+Consequently, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>enforcing functional programming</strong>: the ideas that functions should be in there own little world, not screw up the outside world around it, do one thing well and be easy to test are put into effect with React.
+2. <strong>enforcing functional programming</strong>: the ideas that functions should be in their own little world, not screw up the outside world around them, do one thing well and be easy to test are put into effect with React.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
-When it comes to encapsulating chunks of UI inside a single, reusable component, React does this well.
+When it comes to encapsulating chunks of UI inside a single reusable component, React does this well.

-These things are positive because <strong>they bring some computer science best practices to JavaScript development</strong>.
-As JS matures from making neat rollovers to a full-on application language, it's right to bring in these practices.
+These things are positive because <strong>they encourage computer science best practices in JavaScript development</strong>.
+As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>
 Soon after its initial release, React was labeled as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
-For whatever the reason, some developers said that we shouldn't be use it...pretty common occurrence in the JS World.
+For whatever the reason, some developers said we shouldn't use it...a frequent reaction to frameworks and libraries in the JS World.

 The comments for <em>not</em> using it aligned with at least one of these three opinions:
 <blockquote class="content--blockquote-margin">